Food poisoning and infectious diseases

 How do we investigate cases

-We try to contact you to discuss where and what you have eaten over the three days prior to you feeling ill, as well as taking details of your symptoms.
+We will try to contact the person(s) with the symptoms to discuss where and what they have eaten over the three days prior to you feeling ill, whether they have recently been abroad and whether their GP has taken a faecal sample.

 If we can link your illness with another case in the area, we will visit suspect premises.